asim14/college-assignments-and-projects/final_year/CAD/README.md

   - a matrix of the values of the voltages on each Branch

 ## Example
-you can find a examples in the `problems.txt` file
+you can find some examples in the `problems.txt` file